aybehrouz/argennon/proposal.md

 Every code area will be divided into blocks and every block will be stored in the DB with `applicationID|blockID` as its key.
 Like heap pages, nodes keep a cache of code area blocks.

-_Unlike heap pages, the AVM is not aware of code area different blocks._
+_Unlike heap pages, the AVM is not aware of different blocks of code area._

 ### Blockchain